You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 For another private fishing experience on Lake Erie, Midtown Fishing Charters includes bait and tackle and offers half day and full day fishing excursions.

 They price their trips based on the type of fishing you’d like to do, whether it is walleye, steelhead, or yellow perch.
-Charters have a minimum group size ranging from 8-15 people.

-Fishing Charter Cost: Starts at $395 for a half-day and $595 for a full day.
+Fishing Charter Cost: Starts at $550 for a half-day (4 hours) and $650 for a full day (6 hours).

 • Holiday Boat Charters